mrpdevpro/androidstreams/README.md

 But why wait for this to happen...

-Using retrolmabda, we are able to write syntax like streams using one static method named streams. e.g.
+Using retrolambda, we are able to write syntax like streams using one static method named streams. e.g.
 ```java
 List<Integer> testListIntegers = Arrays.asList(2, 1, 3, 4, 10);